See you in Ljubljana!

 The voting platforms will become available immediately after the completion of the respective –poster/oral presentation– last rounds.

-The winners will be announced during the closing ceremony, on Friday 23 May at 4.15PM.
+The winners will be announced during the closing ceremony, on Friday 19 June at 4.45PM.

 +